 Best High End AMD Gaming CPU

-AMD came out with the Ryzen Threadripper, an HEDT lineup of CPUs that offered higher core counts, and amazing performance for much cheaper.
+So,they came out with the Ryzen Threadripper, an HEDT lineup of CPUs that offered higher core counts and amazing performance for much cheaper.

 Today, we are looking at the famous AMD Ryzen Threadripper 1950X, a 16-core, 32-thread monster that supports the TR4 socket by AMD and runs on their X399 platform.

-It gives you a great performance in all loads, meaning that if you want to use it as a workstation processor, a productivity monster, a gaming power house, or all three of the aforementioned tasks, then you are going to get amazing performance in all those aspects.
+It gives you great performance in all loads, meaning that if you want to use it as a workstation processor, a productivity monster, a gaming powerhouse, or all three of the aforementioned tasks, you are going to get amazing performance in all those aspects.

-It offers one of the best price per cores, which means that AMD is not overcharging you in any way.
-As a matter of fact, you kind of are getting what you are paying for.
+It offers one of the best prices per cores, which means that AMD is not overcharging you in any way.
+As a matter of fact, you are kind of getting what you are paying for.

 AMD has done a great job in setting the price of the 1950X, and more often than not, you are likely to find it on sale as well.